 |

-It is true that Maximilian at the end of his life is only a shadow of his former self.
+At the end of his life.
+Maximilian is only a shadow of his former self.
 The roads of the Reich are as insecure as at the beginning of his reign.
-While desperados like Franz von Sickingen devastate the country the simple people groan and cry.
-At the Imperial Diet held in Frankfurt in 1518 a remedy is not even proposed.
-One year later in Augsburg the same assembly rather discusses another ongoing topic: the Gravamina of the German Nation against the Holy See in Rome.
-These complaints are directed against the financial burden the Roman Church is inflicting on the German nobility as well as on the common man by asking money for the Curia, entitling clergymen to undeserved benefits and selling indulgences to the people.
-Also here necessary reforms are postponed.
+While desperados like Franz von Sickingen devastate the country, the simple people groan and cry.
+A remedy is not even proposed. at the Imperial Diet held in Frankfurt in 1518.
+One year later, in Augsburg, the same assembly rather discusses another ongoing topic: the Gravamina of the German Nation against the Holy See in Rome.
+These complaints are directed against the financial burden the Roman Church is inflicting on the German nobility as well as on the common man by asking for money for the Curia, entitling clergymen to undeserved benefits, and selling indulgences to the people.
+Also, here necessary reforms are postponed.

-When Emperor Maximilian dies in 1519 the Electors having been bribed with more than 850 000 ducats choose his grandson Charles V as German Emperor, money that the rich trader house of the Fuggers in Augsburg had easily advanced.
+When Emperor Maximilian dies in 1519, the Electors having been bribed with more than 850 000 ducats, chose his grandson Charles V as German Emperor, money that the rich trader house of the Fuggers in Augsburg had easily advanced.

 |